Gunnar Henderson

-Early life and amateur career
+Early life and career

-Henderson was born in Montgomery, Alabama and grew up in Selma, Alabama, where he attended John T. Morgan Academy and played basketball and baseball.
+Henderson was born in Montgomery, Alabama, and grew up in Selma, Alabama, where he attended John T. Morgan Academy and played basketball and baseball.
 Henderson committed to play college baseball at Auburn University during his sophomore season.
 As a senior in 2019, he was named the Alabama Player of the Year after batting .559 with 17 doubles, nine triples, 11 home runs, 69 runs scored and 75 RBIs while stealing 32 bases.
 Henderson was also named the Alabama Independent School Association Player of the Year in basketball after averaging 17 points and 11 rebounds per game.
+Two years after his graduation in 2019, his uniform number 2 was retired by the Morgan Academy baseball program on January 8, 2021.

+Community involvement

+In February 2023, Henderson participated in the Orioles’ Birdland Caravan volunteer event at the Maryland Food Bank as part of the team’s annual community outreach program.